Jukombe/Obsidian_Modifier/README.md

 # Obsidian_Modifier
-Collection of AI slob code i use to monage my Obsidian Vault
+Collection of AI slob code i use to manage my Obsidian Vault